<<Previous | Story Intro | Return to Stories | Next >>

 A A A A A A

 Janet was pacing the visitor's lounge nervously.
 Teal'c sat on the couch, quietly watching.
 He hadn't said anything, other than insisting that he would be there with her, and his teammates.
-That they were, he had declared, together in their desire to see Rachel Ward cancer free, if only to prevent Jack...O'Neill, as the Jaffa always referred to the colonel...from harboring guilt over her illness and death, when a cure was so readily available.
+That they were, he had declared, united in their desire to see Rachel Ward cancer free, if only to prevent Jack...O'Neill, as the Jaffa always referred to the colonel...from harboring guilt over her illness and death, when a cure was so readily available.
 At least for them.

 She'd called Sam, and the two had agreed that meeting here was the safest place to start.
 Sam would make an excuse about wanting to get a piece of equipment sent to her office for tests the next day, Daniel and Casey would make similar excuses.
 She would leave...head over to the hospital.
 No doubt Teal'c would ride with her.
 Something that offered more comfort than she cared to admit.
 Jack would have to convince his sister to undergo the treatment, and sign the forms.
 Part of her hoped the woman would refuse.
 The colonel would then be relieved of any responsibility, any guilt that her death might bring.
 If the offer was made, and then refused, well...there wasn't anything they could do about that, was there?
 And then it wouldn't be necessary for them to risk everything.
 As petty as the thought seemed, given the circumstances, Janet hoped that Rachel's distaste for the military, something Sam had told her about, would prevent her from accepting their offer of help.
 She just as quickly chastised herself for the uncharitable thought.